 Mountain Food & Farm Apprenticeship Program

-As part of the EmPOWERing Mountain Food Systems Project in the seven western counties of North Carolina, including the Qualla Boundary of the Eastern Band of Cherokee Indians, the Mountain Food & Farm Apprenticeship Program brings education and workforce development opportunities to the region in partnership with Western Carolina University, Haywood Community College, Southwestern Community College, and Tri-County Community College.
+As part of the EmPOWERing Mountain Food Systems Project in the seven western counties of North Carolina, including the Qualla Boundary of the Eastern Band of Cherokee Indians, the Empowering Mountain Food Systems Apprenticeship Program brings education and workforce development opportunities to the region in partnership with Western Carolina University, Haywood Community College, Southwestern Community College, and Tri-County Community College.

 Our goal is to match paid Apprentices with regional food and farming Mentor Businesses along the local supply chain.
 By pairing unique student skill sets with business needs, we have an opportunity to help provide services Mentors need to improve their business’ profitability and exposure while supplying real life experience for college students and the potential for future local business development.

-To apply for January 2020 apprenticeship positions, apply through NC State University: Apply Now for May 2020.
+To apply for Fall 2020 apprenticeship positions, apply through NC State University: Apply Now for Fall 2020.